reiki4040/cfg/SET_JSON_GUIDE.md

 ## Limitations and Notes

-- **4KB limit**: Parameter Store String type has 4KB size limit
+- **4KB limit**: Parameter Store String/SecureString types have 4KB size limit
-- **Type fixed to String**: JSON values are always stored as String type
+- **Type selection**: JSON values can be stored as String (default) or SecureString (--SS)
+- **StringList not supported**: JSON values cannot be stored as StringList type
 - **No compression**: Large JSON objects may hit the 4KB limit
 - **Validation is optional**: Can be disabled with `--json-validate=false`
 - **File encoding**: JSON files must be UTF-8 encoded
+- **KMS permissions**: SecureString storage requires appropriate IAM permissions for KMS key

 ## See Also